This article was updated on August 8, 2018.

 In early 2015, the Federal Trade Commission (FTC) released a report on the privacy and security risks of the Internet of Things and provided guidelines that organizations can utilize to "enhance and protect" consumer and employee privacy and security.
 The FTC specifically recommended that organizations educate employees about the importance of security and ensure that security is managed appropriately in the organization.

-So at the most basic level, CHROs will have to lead the development of guidelines and policies to address IoT privacy and security issues before even considering any organizational interconnectivity.
+So at the most basic level, HR leaders will have to lead the development of guidelines and policies to address IoT privacy and security issues before even considering any organizational interconnectivity.

 Changing Strategic Workforce Planning

-Research studies by CompTIA are forecasting there will be 50 billion things connected to the Internet by 2020.
+CompTIA forecasts there will be 50 billion things connected to the internet by 2020.
 A trend this widespread is bound to impact how global organizations operate.
-Companies will need to develop and evolve their existing roles and to create new, as-yet-unimagined roles to deal with this new technology.
+Organizations will need to develop and evolve their existing roles and to create new, as-yet-unimagined roles to deal with this new technology.